-When carrying out simple tasks such as walking across carpets, using common plastic bags or even using stationary, we often don’t realise how much static is generating from these since these charges are not harmful to us.
-However, when working in a static-controlled environment, it is vital to understand the sources of static charge and eliminate them as this can pose a high risk to static-sensitive components.
+When carrying out simple tasks such as walking across carpets, using common plastic bags or even using stationery, we often don’t realise how much static is generating from these since these charges are not harmful to us.
+However, when working in a static-controlled environment, it is vital to understand the sources of electrostatic discharge and eliminate them as this can pose a high risk to static-sensitive components.

 Voltages that can damage components can be as little as 10 volts depending on the size, sensitivity and type of component.
 To comply with the British standard, 100V is the maximum threshold that can be produced within an EPA.
 In addition, humidity can often have an impact on ESD; the recommended humidity should be between 40 – 60% to have the least effect on ESD.

 Another way ESD can occur is when there is a potential difference in charge between two objects.
 This could be work surfaces, articles of clothing, people, flooring or shelving / conveyers.

 Some items can be overlooked when it comes to static discharge.
 These items can be plastic bags, clipboards, pens and tapes that are generally made from insulative materials that can generate static charge.

 In an EPA, to identify whether an item is ESD compliant there should be an ESD logo marking on the product.
 Although if you are unsure whether the product is antistatic, we recommend using a calibrated surface resistance meter to check the object’s compliance and provide an accurate reading.

 Within today’s electronics industry, it is widely accepted that Electro-static Discharge (ESD) events are a significant cause of device failure and that implementing static control measures is not only desirable but essential.
 Without taking measures to prevent device failure from ESD, you could be costing yourself a lot more long-term than if you purchased high-quality anti-static equipment.